ThereseStein/ThereseStein.github.io/code.markdown

 ---
 layout: page
 title: Code
+tagline: This page will show the code used.
-permalink: /code/
+permalink: /code.html
+ref: code
+order: 1
 ---

-This page will show the code used.

 {% highlight ruby %}
 import pandas as pd